-- Science: Your Science set is decided by your achievement in Science assessments throughout Key Stage 3.
+- Science: Your Science set is decided by your attainment in Science assessments throughout Key Stage 3.
 The majority of students study for two GCSEs in Combined Science.
-The highest attaining students follow a triple science course studying for separate GCSEs in Biology, Physics and Chemistry.
-For more details see our Science pages beginning on page.
-Please note that the number of triple groups does vary from year to year, therefore attitude to learning grades may also be considered in selection. - BTEC Construction: This is a Level I course equivalent to GCSE grades I-3.
-Students are nominated for this course based on their suitability by Learning Support, Design and Technology, and pastoral staff.
-In conjunction, students will study a GCSE in Product Design to enhance the practical aspects of their course, therefore cannot choose this in Blocks C & D. - PE: You can opt for a PE course but PE staff will then place students on the most appropriate course (GCSE PE or Cambridge National Sport) based on prior attainment and participation in PE and Sport.
+The highest attaining students follow a Triple Science course studying for separate GCSEs in Biology, Physics and Chemistry.
+For more details see our Science pages.
+Please note that the number of triple groups does vary from year to year, therefore attitude to learning grades may also be considered in selection. - BTEC Construction: This is a Level 1 course equivalent to GCSE grades 1-3.
+Students are nominated for this course based on their suitability by Learning Support, Design Technology and pastoral staff. - PE: You can opt for a PE course but PE staff will then place students on the most appropriate course (GCSE PE or Cambridge National Sport) based on prior attainment and participation in PE and Sport.

-YOUR KEY STAGE 4 COURSE NEXT YEAR
+INTRODUCTION YOUR KEY STAGE 4 COURSE NEXT YEAR